 Students who are enrolled in a Master program at this faculty or at other faculties cannot select courses starting with CSE in their course package.

-For Spring 2021 and academic year 2021-2022 we have limited capacity for our Computer Science program.
+For the academic year 2021-2022, we have limited capacity for our Computer Science program.

 Exchange Students of the faculty Mechanical, Maritime and Materials Engineering (3mE):